shellx

 path path::backup backups current PATH content into a variable (default PATH_BAK)

-shell shell::alias_exists checks if an alias is already defined, returns true or false
+shell shell::alias_exists checks if an alias is already defined, returns 0 if exists, 1 if not (POSIX-compatible)

 stopwatch stopwatch::capture returns the current date to use in stopwatch::elapsed operation